 In various Gnostic Christian myths, Sophia was the catalyst who gave rise to creation and the material realm.
-Sophia, the timeless being, or Aeon, who existed in the realm of perfection (Pleroma) as the archetype of Wisdom, felt inclined to manifest a creation of her own.
+Sophia, the timeless being, or Aeon, who existed in the realm of perfection (Pleroma) as the archetype of Wisdom, felt inclined to manifest creation of her own.
 But because she lacked the proper toolset or polarity, her creation was imperfect, and this imperfection caused an eruption in the Pleroma.

 Sophia created yaldabaoth (aka saklas, samael), an ignorant being hell-bent on crafting his own collection of inferior beings.
 This gave rise to the creation of the material realm, along with several (7, 12, or 365) princes (archons) who would subsequently rule this new realm.
-These ruling archons had heads of animals, and were often associated with fallen angels.
+These ruling archons had heads of animals and were often associated with fallen angels.

 Sophia’s first creation, yaldabaoth, was the demiurge.
-He was the craftsman responsible for design and creation of our universe.
+He was the craftsman responsible for the design and creation of our universe.
 One intriguing implication in this matrix (pun intended) is that it solves the problem of evil because it spares the “most high” God the responsibility of our pain-ridden, cancer-filled, war-torn creation; rather, it was Sophia and her fall from grace which gave rise to our earthly woes.
 Despite her role in the eruption within the Pleroma, the Gnostics considered Sophia humanity’s mother, perhaps because she is humanity’s most direct connection to the Pleroma.

 I see many aspects of Gnosticism as a collection of “modules”.
 One module which integrated well within Gnosticism was Platonism, particularly Plato’s forms.
-The Aeons in the Pleroma were Platonic forms, all manifested from the Monad, or the most high God.
+The Aeons in the Pleroma were Platonic forms, all manifested from the Monad or the most high God.
 Other Aeons included Nous (mind), Aletheia (revealed truth), Anthropos (man), and Ecclesia (church) – indeed, these concepts were present in Plato’s day and philosophy.
-These aeons were archetypes for material phenomena, similar to Plato’s forms – they were the light which shone to create earthly shadows, as depicted in Plato’s Allegory of the Cave.
+These aeons were archetypes for material phenomena, similar to Plato’s forms – they were the light that shone to create earthly shadows, as depicted in Plato’s Allegory of the Cave.
 In this allegory, Socrates had the misfortune of receiving Gnosis by being dragged out of the cave.
-During this revelation, the protagonist realizes that the obfuscated shadows on the cave’s wall, were actually more concrete than he and his fellow prisoners had ever imagined.
+During this revelation, the protagonist realizes that the obfuscated shadows on the cave’s wall were actually more concrete than he and his fellow prisoners had ever imagined.
 He was murdered by his contemporaries for sharing his insights.

 Another module within Gnosticism was its integration with Judaism, specifically the creation story in Genesis.